-Just as an example I will tally up this drink.
+Just as an example, I will tally up the cost of this drink.

-So what exactly are we paying for?
+So what exactly are we paying for when we order the same gin and ginger beer cocktail in a restaurant?
 The experience, the dishwasher, music and let’s not forget the all-important bartender.
-He’d better be Robert Pattinson-cute plus show off his biceps in a tight shirt if we are to pay the restaurant 300% in profits.
-These establishments are notorious for committing daylight robbery in the alcohol/drinks department.
-It’s a wonder why the public hasn’t spoken up yet!
+He’d better be Robert Pattinson-cute, and showing off his biceps in a tight shirt if we are to pay the restaurant some 300-1000% in profits.
+These establishments are notorious for committing daylight robbery in the alcohol drinks department.
+It’s a wonder the public hasn’t spoken up yet!

 If I still haven’t convinced you to prepare your own cocktail, at least order it without ice to get the most bang for your buck.
 For the converts, get creative with your cocktails and enjoy yourself at home, it’s dangerous to drink and drive anyway.